 The City of St. Catharines offers free home lead testing of drinking water

 IF I AM FULL OF METALS, HOW DO I GET THE LEAD OUT?

-A comprehensive protocol is essential to enhance the excretion of toxic metals and prevent tissue damage from their mobilization.
-Get individualized assessment and treatment done by a licensed physician certified in Environmental Medicine.
+5. A comprehensive protocol is essential to enhance the excretion of toxic metals and prevent tissue damage from their mobilization.
+Get an individualized assessment and chelation treatment done by a licensed physician certified in Environmental Medicine.
 Here is a list of fabulous EM docs.